 An entity covered by the Health Insurance Portability and Accountability Act (HIPAA) must be able to successfully conduct health care transactions using ICD-10 diagnosis and procedure codes.
 ICD-9 diagnosis and procedure codes cannot be used for services provided on or after Oct.
 1, 2015.

-Access answers to frequently asked questions about ICD-10.
+Access answers to frequently asked questions (FAQs) about ICD-10.

-IMPORTANT: The information contained on this website is designed to provide a general overview of what can be expected with the transition from the International Statistical Classification of Diseases and Related Health Problems, Ninth Revision, (ICD-9) to ICD-10 as it impacts Humana’s business.
+Please note: The information contained on this website is designed to provide a general overview of what can be expected with the transition from ICD-9 to ICD-10 as it impacts Humana’s business.
 The information provided is not intended to address all of the Centers for Medicare & Medicaid Services (CMS) requirements and implications mandating the use of ICD-10 and should not be used as legal advice for implementation activities.
-We encourage you to seek any professional advice you may need, including legal counsel, regarding how the new requirements will affect your specific practice.
+We encourage you to seek any professional advice you may need, including legal counsel, regarding how the new requirements affect your specific practice.
 Humana is providing the information on this site for general informational purposes only.